BlooCantCodeBruh/TryingToOptimizeMC/README.md

 Settings
 =

-Optimizing settings is not hard and gives a great FPS boost.
+Optimizing settings is not hard and gives a great FPS boost

+### Render distance

+Setting the optimal render distance is very important, if it's too high it's gonna lag alot, but setting it too low makes you not able to see very far, so here are some recommendations.

+Low end PCs: 2-6 chunks
+Mid end PCs: 8-16 chunks
+High end PCs: 16-32 chunks

 Notes
 =